jetsonhacks/install-docker/README.md

 ```

 ## Release Notes
+### February 22, 2025
+An issue with Docker 28.0.0 (released 2/20/2025) requires changes to the kernel:

+CONFIG_IP_SET=m
+CONFIG_IP_SET_HASH_NET=m
+CONFIG_NETFILTER_XT_SET=m

+The current work around is to downgrade to Docker 27.5.1.
+Also, Docker is marked hold so that apt upgrade doesn't inadvertently upgrade the package.

 ### February 2025
 * Initial Release
 * Tested on NVIDIA Jetson Orin Nano Super Developer Kit